 Limited examples exist for the way existing information has been used to inform effects analyses in the Central Valley and other areas.
 Cramer et al. (2005) assessed potential fish benefits from screening various Sacramento River diversions, and assumed various screen encounter mortality rates ranging from 2% (an unsedimented screen condition, based on the position statement of NOAA 1994) up to 30% mortality (as a result of higher approach velocity caused by sedimentation and reduction in surface area).
 Walters et al. (2012) assumed 99% survival per screen encountered for juvenile Chinook salmon emigrating from the heavily irrigated Lemhi River (Idaho) watershed, based on the study of Swanson et al. (2004), but also noted that there could be additional mortality because of other factors such as predation (discussed herein below).

 The available information generally suggests that impingement and screen passage/contact-related negative effects of the operation of the Red Bluff and Hamilton City intakes would be limited, particularly given that these effects would only apply to the subset of juvenile winter-run Chinook salmon encountering the intakes.
 The Red Bluff and Hamilton City fish screens are designed to protective standards for Chinook salmon fry and so near-field effects would be expected to be limited.
-Impingement would be monitored at the Red Bluff and Hamilton City intakes, in addition to long-term hydraulic evaluations of screen performance (see Appendix 2D).
+Impingement would be monitored at the Red Bluff and Hamilton City intakes, in addition to long-term hydraulic evaluations of screen performance (Appendix 2D).

 Predation